Ex-U.N. General Assembly head, five others face U.S. bribery case

 ROLEXES, BMW AND BASKETBALL COURT

-According to the complaint, Ng, through intermediaries, paid Ashe more than $500,000 to submit a document telling the U.N. secretary general that a yet-to-be built multibillion-dollar U.N.-sponsored conference center in Macau was needed.
+According to the complaint, Ng, through intermediaries, paid Ashe more than $500,000 to submit a document telling the U.N. secretary general that a yet-to-be built multibillion-dollar U.N.-sponsored conference centre in Macau was needed.

 The intermediaries included Francis Lorenzo, 48, a deputy U.N. ambassador from the Dominican Republic who prosecutors said Ng paid $20,000 monthly as "honorary president" of one of his organizations, South-South News.

-The other was Yin, who authorities said after his arrest disclosed that Ng viewed the conference center as his "legacy" and made payments to get action on it.
+The other was Yin, who authorities said after his arrest disclosed that Ng viewed the conference centre as his "legacy" and made payments to get action on it.

 Ashe, 61, also received more than $800,000 from Chinese businessmen to support their interests within the U.N. and Antigua, and kicked some of the money to Antigua's then-prime minister, who was not named, the complaint said.